melihkocaturk/rails-helpdesk/README.md

 # Rails Helpdesk

-Rails Helpdesk is an helpdesk & ticketing app written in Ruby on Rails.
+A help desk & ticketing app written in Ruby on Rails.